collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Click "Create pull request"

 <!--
-If you go to the source repo, it will have detected your branch and will suggest that you submit a pull request

 base fork: django/2017.djangocon.us base: master head fork: katherinemichel/2017.djangocon.us base: <branch-name>
 base: master compare:<branch-name>
 -->